It’s 3am and I’m nursing my baby in the dark, and a blog post idea pops into my head.

 In fact, since I broke the cycle of always starting and never finishing, my ideas have gotten richer and my creations deeper and more meaningful.

-Plus, since I stopped working on 10 projects at once and giving myself full permission to start new things before what I was working on was finished, miracles have occurred.
+Plus, since I stopped working on 10 projects at once and committed to finishing what I’m working on before starting something new, miracles have occurred.

-I started making significantly more money than when I was addicted to starting things and jumping around all the time, but far more importantly, I finally feel like I’m doing my work, my real work, despite having been at this writing/teaching/business gig for 8.5 years.
+Far more importantly, though, I finally feel like I’m doing my work, my real work, despite having been at this writing/teaching/business gig for over a decade.

 I used to think that if I didn’t act immediately upon a “good” idea, it would vanish, that I would be dishonoring it in some way.